 How an Average Joe Can Own a Brokerage

-Enter eXp Realty, the brokerage that is agent-owned.
+Enter eXp Realty, the brokerage that allows agents to have stock ownership.

 We operate in the leanest possible way, but still provide full service to our agents, often more than the traditional brokerage.
 The results are PROFIT.
 That profit is given back to the agents who sell real estate and help grow the company.
 That is the benefit of ownership!

 Here’s how we save so much money: